Qatar: Market Profile

 Non-Qataris are barred from engaging in distribution activities in Qatar.
 Importers, who must be Qatari nationals, have to register in the Importers Register and be approved by the Qatar Chamber of Commerce and Industry (QCCI).

-Qatar maintains a strong tie with other members of the Gulf Cooperation Council (GCC), which consists of Saudi Arabia, Kuwait, Oman, the UAE, Bahrain and Qatar.
+Qatar is a member of the Gulf Cooperation Council (GCC), which consists of Saudi Arabia, Kuwait, Oman, the UAE, Bahrain and Qatar.
 In 1999, the GCC agreed to form a customs union, which took effect from 2003 to zero-rate goods traded within the GCC.
 To qualify for zero-tariff, such goods must be accompanied by a certificate of origin (CO) by the chambers of commerce in the GCC.
 Under the accord, goods imported into the GCC area can be freely transported subsequently throughout the region without paying additional tariffs.

 Certain local manufacturers are protected by a higher customs duty.
 For example, Qatar has a 15% tariff on records and musical instruments, 20% on steel and cement, 30% on urea and 100% on alcohol.
-Imports of pork and pork products had been prohibited until 2012.
-The Qatar Distribution Company (QDC), a subsidiary of the national air carrier Qatar Airways, has been granted the sole authority to import pork and alcohol products.
+Imports of pork and pork products had been prohibited.
+The Qatar Distribution Company (QDC), a subsidiary of the national air carrier Qatar Airways, has been granted the sole authority to import alcohol products.

 With the approval of the Director General of Customs, some categories of goods may be temporarily allowed to be imported without collection of customs duties.
 These include heavy machinery and equipment for project execution, semi-finished products, use in exhibitions and temporary events and machinery, and commercial samples.
 This approval is normally valid for a period of 6 months, but may be extended by another 6 months.